 Words and terms – a whole new world

 The early intervention and special education world is filled with its own language – words and terms that are probably unknown to you.
 In a prior post, I gave you a list of acronyms to begin learning some of the abbreviations for certain terms.
-In this post, I am pointing you to a wonderful resource on NICHCY’s website that will help make sense of all these terms.
+In this post, I am pointing you to a wonderful resource on CPIR’s website (the Center for Parent Information and Resources) that will help make sense of all these terms.
 It will help you to understand IDEA (the Individuals with Disabilities Education Act), which is the law that applies to the world of early intervention and special education.
 For those of you who feel you are drowning in a sea of unfamiliar words, here is your lifeline.

 Early intervention terms